securityfirst/tent-content/contents_fr/operations/protests/advanced/at-the-protest.md

 # At the Protest

-O
-ce you are at the protest, keep i mi d that law e forceme t may be mo itori g commu icatio s i the area.
-You may wish to e crypt your messages a d calls usi g Sig al. You ca read more i the Se di g a Message or Maki g a Call lesso s, or the Sig al tool guide.
+Once you are at the protest, keep in mind that law enforcement may be monitoring communications in the area.
+You may wish to encrypt your messages and calls using Signal.
+You can read more in the Sending a Message or Making a Call lessons, or the Signal tool guide.

-Please remember that eve
- if your commu
-icatio
-s are e
-crypted, your metadata is
-ot; this mea
-s your mobile pho
-e will still give away your locatio a d i formatio such as whom you are talki g to a d for how lo g.
+Please remember that even if your communications are encrypted, your metadata is not; this means your mobile phone will still give away your location and information such as whom you are talking to and for how long.

-Whe
- capturi
-g pictures or video it is importa t to be careful of privacy a d safety of those pictured.
-For example, if you take photos or record video of a se sitive eve t, it might be da gerous to you or to those who appear i the recordi gs if your pho e fell i to the wro g ha ds.
-The Guardia
- Project has created a
- app called ObscuraCam to detect/select faces o photos a d blur them.
-It also deletes the origi al photos a d if you have set up a server to upload the captured media, it provides a easy way to upload it.
+When capturing pictures or video it is important to be careful of privacy and safety of those pictured.
+For example, if you take photos or record video of a sensitive event, it might be dangerous to you or to those who appear in the recordings if your phone fell into the wrong hands.
+The Guardian Project has created an app called ObscuraCam to detect/select faces on photos and blur them.
+It also deletes the original photos and if you have set up a server to upload the captured media, it provides an easy way to upload it.

-Metadata such as pho
-e ide
-tity a
-d locatio
- are also captured o
- photos a
-d videos.
-I
- some i
-sta
-ces, such i
-formatio
- is really importa
-t to have to prove the credibility of images a d video so that they could be used as evide ce i courts of law.
-At other times metadata ca put you or others at risk.
-The Guardia
- Project has made a plugi
- tool for ObscuraCam called I
-formaCam that allows you to store a versio of the image/video with metadata while also creati g a redacted versio without a y se sitive data that ca safely be shared o social media.
+Metadata such as phone identity and location are also captured on photos and videos.
+In some instances, such information is really important to have to prove the credibility of images and video so that they could be used as evidence in courts of law.
+At other times metadata can put you or others at risk.
+The Guardian Project has made a plugin tool for ObscuraCam called InformaCam that allows you to store a version of the image/video with metadata while also creating a redacted version without any sensitive data that can safely be shared on social media.